benjamin-keil-crypto-worx/bitfox-wiki/docs/pages/quickStart.md

     .amount(Number)

     // Exchange & Engine Specific Parameter sets your desired Profit Target to exit long/short positions
-    // this is a percentage i.e. 0.01 would indicate 1% higher or lower of the current price .profitPct(Number)
+    // this is a percentage i.e. 1.01 would indicate 1% higher than the current price .profitPct(Number)

     // Exchange & Engine Specific Parameter sets your desired Stop Loss Target to exit long/short positions
-    // this is a percentage i.e. 0.01 would indicate 1% higher or lower of the current price .stopLossPct(Number)
+    // this is a percentage i.e. 0.99 would indicate 1%  lower from the current price .stopLossPct(Number)

     // Exchange & Engine Specific Parameter setting the exchange fee used to calculate better long/short profit and stop targets
-    // this is a percentage i.e. 0.01 would indicate 1% higher or lower of the current price .fee(Number)
+    // this is a percentage i.e. 1.01 would indicate 1% of the trading cost incurred by the executed trade .fee(Number)

     // Exchange Specific Parameter : {'defaultType': 'spot', 'adjustForTimeDifference': true,'recvwindow':7000 };